liborty/TokenCrypt/README.md

 Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.

 ## Releases Log (the latest first)

+**23-Oct-22** - Release 1.1.1 Housekeeping release, encapsulating the changes to date.

 **22-Oct-22** - Cleaned up, mostly `ncrpt` and `dcrpt`.